lynnpepin/yodalist/README.md

 0. Stress the importance of zero-indexing: We're not savages here.
 4. Add functionality tests
 5. Add RaisesError tests
 6. Package to a wheel, etc.
-1. Add to pip, conda, other package
+1. Add to pip, conda, other package managers.
 2. Add install instructions
 3. Add something else snarky here
-7. Post to HackerNews or ProgrammerHumor or something, because this is how career-building works in 2021
+7. Post to HackerNews or ProgrammerHumor or something, because this is how career-building works in 2022
 ```

 ## Install